AIMP is an audio player only, created by Russian main programmer Artem Izmaylov and a staff of collaborators from Russia.

 Audio Converter lets you convert an audio file into another format (for instance, from FLAC to M4A).
 You can choose quality parameters, renaming of files, and output paths for converted files.
 Audio conversion supports multiple core encoding, so if your CPU has four cores, you can convert audio using 1, 2, 3, or 4 cores.

-Pro Radio capture
+Pro Allows for radio capture

 AIMP can grab internet radios' audios and save them to drive, in real-time.
 You can save the streaming in its original format, or choose the codec manually [AAC, OGG Vorbis, OPUS, etc] and its bit rate.
 You can even save its CUE log and split files, if desired.